mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 capable of rudimentary natural telekinesis.
 If this is not their means of locomotion they must be capable of creating gravitic fields somehow.
 Samples have been obtained for analysis but this is a risky business.
-On- planet the main danger is the creatures’ feeding ability.
+On-planet the main danger is the creatures’ feeding ability.
 They prefer to embed themselves in soil, leaching minerals by way of extruded fibres.
 These create a wide dead zone around the creature, poisoning the soil